Asian shares, US futures advance after Biden speech

 Wall Street has been mostly grinding higher in recent weeks, pushing stock indexes to record highs, as the rollout of COVID-19 vaccinations, massive support from the U.S. government and the Fed, and a string of encouraging economic data fuel expectations for a stronger economy and solid corporate profit growth this year.

-The expectations for a strong rebound and rising prices for oil, lumber and other commodities have also spurred concerns over inflation and the prospects for higher interest rates.
-Those worries pushed bond yields higher.
+The expectations for a strong rebound, and rising prices for oil, lumber and other commodities, have also spurred concerns over inflation and the prospects for higher interest rates.
+Those worries have helped fuel a rapid rise in bond yields from where they were at the start of the year.

 In its remarks, the Fed noted that the economy and job market have “strengthened."
 And, while it acknowledged that inflation has risen, the central bank said it sees the increase as transitory.
 Fed officials have said they want to see inflation exceed their 2% annual inflation target before they’d consider raising rates.